Urinary Tract Infection

 • Poor personal hygiene can introduce bacterial infections into the urinary tract.

-Most UTIs in males, except for infant boys, are caused by factors that impede urine flow.
+Most UTIs in males, except for infant boys, are caused by factors that impede the flow of urine.
 This is often the result of kidney stones, prostatitis (inflammation of the prostate), or other conditions that can irritate the urinary tract.
 Additional risk factors include:

 • Not being circumcised: Poor hygiene under the foreskin can lead to the accumulation of bacteria that can infect the urethra.

-• Catheterization: A catheter inserted into a man’s urethra, especially for an extended period of time, significantly increases his risk for a UTI.
+• Catheterization: A catheter inserted into a man’s urethra, especially for an extended period of time, significantly increases his risk for UTIs.

-Yes, complications can occur if UTI infections are left untreated.
-Kidney infections can become chronic and have the potential to damage the kidneys permanently.
-UTI during pregnancy has been linked to premature births and low birth weight in some cases.
+Yes, complications can occur if infections are left untreated.
+Kidney infections can become chronic, and have the potential to permanently damage the kidneys.
+UTIs during pregnancy have been linked to premature births and low birth weight in some cases.
 UTIs can be very damaging if they are overlooked or mistaken for another disorder.
-This happens most often in small children and the elderly, who often are unable to communicate the symptoms properly or promptly.
+This happens most often in small children and the elderly, who often are unable to communicate the symptoms properly or in a timely manner.

-The most common form of treatment for UTI is with antibiotics.
-In fact, the use of antibiotics to treat UTI and other bacterial infections has created a whole new set of concerns.
+The most common form of treatment for UTIs is with antibiotics.
+In fact, the use of antibiotics for treatment of UTIs and other bacterial infections has created a whole new set of problems.
 These germs are becoming so used to these drugs that they have developed a resistance to them in many cases.
-Another concern with antibiotic use is that once they enter the body, they fail to differentiate between the “bad” bacteria causing the infection and the “good” bacteria that are useful to the body, especially in the intestinal tract.
-Thus, the balance of bacteria in the gut becomes skewed, and digestive issues can occur.
+Another problem with the use of antibiotics is that once they enter the body, they fail to differentiate between the “bad” bacteria that is causing the infection, and the “good” bacteria that is useful to the body, especially in the intestinal tract.
+Thus, the balance of bacteria in the gut becomes skewed, and digestive problems can occur.
 Many useful bacteria are also eliminated in the vaginal tract, leading to recurring yeast infections.
-There are many beneficial strains of bacteria destroyed by the antibiotic and the infectious agents.
+There are many beneficial strains of bacteria that are destroyed by the antibiotic along with the infectious agents.

-A recent development in modern medicine involves the prescription of “daily” antibiotics for those who experience recurring UTIs to prevent infections, even if one is not present at the time.
-This has become especially popular for children, usually girls, who have ongoing concerns with UTI.
-A recent study has concluded that this type of treatment does absolutely no good to prevent UTIs.
-Thinking like this only drives the overuse of antibiotics and the health issues that overuse brings with it.
+A recent development in modern medicine involves the prescription of “daily” antibiotics to folks who have recurring UTIs in the hopes that it will prevent infections, even if one is not present at the time.
+This has become especially popular for children, usually girls, who have ongoing problems with UTIs.
+A recent study has concluded that this type of treatment does absolutely no good as far as preventing UTIs.
+Thinking like this only encourages blind dependence on the medical establishment and the drug companies that drive it.

-There may be times when using an antibiotic is appropriate, but most UTIs can be treated and, most importantly, prevented by using more natural means.
-Below are some natural tips for preventing and treating UTI naturally.
+There may be times when the use of an antibiotic is appropriate, but most UTIs can be treated and, most importantly, prevented, by the use of more natural means.
+Here are some suggestions:

 • Never “hold” urine.
 Always urinate as soon as possible when you get the urge.
 This can be a big problem for young children, who often are reluctant to use the bathroom when away from home, such as in school.
 Holding urine only increases the chances of bacteria migrating into the urinary tract.

-• Hydration Is Important.
-Downing ample amounts of purified water every day is one of the greatest habits you can develop for your overall health, and it is probably one of the best ways to prevent UTI as well.
-Water flushes your urinary tract and makes it more difficult for bacteria to get a foothold.
+• Drink lots of water.
+Downing ample amounts of purified water every day is one of the greatest habits you can develop for your overall health, and it is probably one of the best ways to prevent UTIs as well.
+Water flushes your urinary tract, and makes it more difficult for bacteria to get a foothold.

 • Avoid foods that irritate the bladder.
 These include coffee, alcohol, and chocolate.